jes/ngindock/README.md

 See below for documentation of the individual fields.

-To get Ngindock to create your new container but not tear down the existing one, run with `--dry-run`:
+To get Ngindock to create your new container but not tear down the existing one (so that you can test that it is working correctly), run with `--dry-run`:

     $ ngindock --dry-run